colinstillwell/colin_alternative_rock/web/modules/custom/spotify_artist/README.md

 ## Requirements

-- [Imagecache External](https://www.drupal.org/project/imagecache_external): Used to apply image styles to external artist images.
+[Imagecache External](https://www.drupal.org/project/imagecache_external) is used to apply image styles to external artist images.

+By default, images should display correctly.
+However, if images do not appear, you may need to manually whitelist the domain `i.scdn.co` or disable whitelisting in the module settings.

+To check or adjust this setting, navigate to:
+**Admin > Configuration > Media > Imagecache External** (`/admin/config/media/imagecache_external`).

 ## Features